RomainTT/romaintt.github.io/_posts/2019-04-15-backup-nextcloud.md

 backups of distant hosts.
 There are several ways to do so:

 - With a password and directly over SSH.
 Secured but manual.
 - With a public key and directly over SSH.
-Better for automation but whoever has the private key of the backup server can mess with the main server.
-  (I am considering this possibility because my backup servers are away from me and I am not in full control, they can be stolen for instance.)
+Better for automation (if the key does not have a passphrase) but whoever has the private key of the backup server can mess with the main server.
+I am considering this possibility because my backup servers are away from me and I am not in full control, they can be stolen for instance.
 - Running rsync in daemon mode on the main server.
-Avoid the previous issue and has nice options like read-only mode.
+It has nice options like read-only mode.
 But it opens a TCP port that has filesystem access and is hard to secure.

 The solution I am choosing is a combination of the previous ones: using rsync daemon mode over SSH.